 Teaching assistant – Mrs Chapman

-P.E days are Wednesdays and Fridays.
-Children are to come into school wearing their PE kits on school days to wear all day.
-PE kits are not to be kept in school except for pumps which should stay in school.
+All grown ups will be made aware of PE days prior to each half term.
+Children are to bring their PE kits to wear for sessions and kits are to be kept in school.
 Long hair is to be tied back and earrings to be removed.

 Reading Journal tasks will be given out every other week and expected back the following Thursday.

 Children are expected to read regularly at home: being a fluent reader is key to learning across ALL subjects and it’s a key life skill.
 It is ideal to read a book over a few days to allow your child to discuss what they have read to embed learning and demonstrate a clear comprehension of the text.
 It is a good idea to ask the children questions about the story or discuss the meanings of keywords within the book.